APIs, concepts, guides, and more

 // *NOTICE* The following constants must be configured before attempting to run with hardware.

-const int AXIS_COUNT = 2; // minimum required axes for this sample
+const int NUM_AXES = 2; // The number of axes to configure

-const int FIRST_AXIS_INDEX = 0; // the first axis index
+const int AXIS_X_INDEX = 0; // The index of the first axis

-const int SECOND_AXIS_INDEX = 1; // the second axis index
+const int AXIS_Y_INDEX = 1; // The index of the second axis

 // User Limit Configuration